ImageMagick v6 Examples --

 Of course there are better ways to Pad Out an Image so that IM automatically centers the image in the larger area.

 Strangely the exact same handling can be used to 'clip' or Crop an image to a virtual canvas that is smaller than the original image.
-In this case however you want to use a negative offset to position the 'crop' location, as you are offseting the image and not positioning the crop 'window'.
+In this case however you want to use a negative offset to position the 'crop' location, as you are offsetting the image and not positioning the crop 'window'.

 convert logo: -repage 100x100-190-60 -flatten flatten_crop.gif